cocoahuke/universalmigparser/README.md

     (IPC Port Object) 0xffffff803b3ce860

 ```
-## No Makefile ?
+## No command line arguments ?
-As I said, you will need to modify the code to fit your need, often.
+I didn't pack it into a command line tool, as I said, you will need to modify the code to fit your need, often.
 Wrote in PURE C, nothing need to worry about.

 ##<a name="XNUGETFILE"></a>How to get RPC user-side source file from XNU source